kumarvna/terraform-azurerm-app-service/examples/complete/README.md

     XDT_MicrosoftApplicationInsights_PreemptSdk     = "disabled"
   }

-  # The Backup and Restore feature in Azure App Service lets you easily create app backups manually or on a schedule.
+  # The Backup feature in Azure App Service easily create app backups manually or on a schedule.
   # You can configure the backups to be retained up to an indefinite amount of time.
-  # Storage account and container required in the same subscription.
-This module creates a Container for backup items.
+  # Azure storage account and container in the same subscription as the app that you want to back up.
+  # This module creates a Storage Container to keep the all backup items.
   # Backup items - App configuration , File content, Database connected to your app
   enable_backup        = true
   storage_account_name = "stdiagfortesting"